We The Curious declares a climate emergency

 Outside in Millennium Square is a vibrant, working garden managed by Edible Bristol and volunteers, which produces fruit and vegetables for the community to enjoy.
 You may have spotted some rather fancy looking hives out there?
 These 'pollinator hotels' make sure that critters in the heart of our city have somewhere to shelter.

 We host events that champion initiatives which promote sustainability education with partners such as Bristol Green Capital Partnership and Bristol City Youth Council.
 We love being a space in the city for high-profile sustainability talks and debates, such as hosting Sir Mark Walport Government Chief Scientific Advisor.

 Work with us

-If you want to get creative with a sustainable project, installation or event we'd love to hear from you - so get in touch by calling 0117 915 1000 (Monday - Friday, 9am - 5pm, excluding Bank Holidays).
+If you want to get creative with a sustainable project, installation or event we'd love to hear from you!
+Get drop us a line at firstname.lastname@example.org or call 0117 915 1000 (Monday - Friday, 9am - 5pm, excluding Bank Holidays).